JdeRobot/RoboticsAcademy/src/follow_turtlebot/README.md

 gazebo ardrone-turtlebot.world

-In other terminal launch the turtlebot robot: kobukiViewer --Ice.Config=turtlebot.cfg
+In other terminal launch the turtlebot robot: kobukiViewer turtlebot.yml

-In another terminal lauch the follow_turtlebot component:
+In another terminal lauch the follow_turtlebot component: python2 ./follow_turtlebot.py follow_turtlebot_conf.yml
-./follow_turtlebot.py --Ice.Config=follow_turtlebot_conf.cfg

-If you want to find the values of your color filter you can launch the colorTuner component: colorTuner --Ice.Config=color_tuner_conf.cfg
+If you want to find the values of your color filter you can launch the colorTuner component: colorTuner color_tuner_conf.yml